-“The success of our studio has been possible solely by our supportive and fully integrated team.”
+“The success of the office is only possible thanks to our supportive and fully integrated team”.

 Nuno Costa Nunes

-Nuno’s previous experience working for large companies such as Cofix Constructions, Xerox of Brazil, Telemar/Oi, Accor Brazil (Hotels) have been essential over the last ten years as the general manager of Bernardes Jacobsen Arquitetura.
+Nuno Costa Nunes’ previous experience working for large companies, such as: Cofix Constructions, Xerox of Brazil, Telemar/Oi, and Accor Brazil (Hotels), has been essential over the last ten years in the role of General Manager of Bernardes & Jacobsen Arquitetura.
 As a partner, he is now responsible for the business and financial management at Bernardes Architecture.
-He currently lectures for the Postgraduate course for Architecture and Interior Design Offices at the renowned FGV Business School.
+He currently lectures for the Graduate Program for Architecture and Interior Design Offices at the renowned FGV Business School.

-Marcia has been part of the Bernardes architectural history from the early days.
-Trained architect and urban planner from the Federal University of Rio de Janeiro, she worked as coordinator of Interior Architecture at Claudio Bernardes & Jacobsen for four years and, with Thiago Bernardes, at Bernardes & Jacobsen Architecture for thirteen years.
+Marcia Santoro has been part of the Bernardes architectural history from the early days.
+Trained architect and urban planner at the Federal University of Rio de Janeiro, she worked as Project Director of Interior Architecture at Bernardes & Jacobsen for four years and, with Thiago Bernardes later at Bernardes & Jacobsen Architecture for thirteen years.
 She credits her role in creating Bernardes Arquitetura in 2011, to the professional and human experience gained throughout those seventeen years.
 Prior to starting on her career path in the Bernardes offices, she had worked with Luis Paulo Conde and Coutinho, Diegues & Cordeiro.

 After receiving her architectural degree in São Paulo in 2001, Camila moved to New York to specialize in interior design at Parsons School of Design.
-Shortly after, she started working at the award winning Karim Rashid Studio where she remained for ten years.
-As the Interior Architecture Director, she worked in the concept and management of over 80 projects in 28 countries, such as hotels, restaurants, shops, museums and art exhibitions which includes the Karim Rashid exhibition at the Instituto Tomie Ohtake in 2008.
-After living in New York for eleven years, Camila returned to Brazil in 2012 to join the Bernardes Arquitetura team.
+Shortly after, she started working at the award-winning Karim Rashid Studio, where she remained for ten years.
+As the Interior Architecture Director, she worked in the concept and management of over 80 projects in 28 countries, such as hotels, restaurants, shops, museums and art exhibitions, which include the Karim Rashid exhibition at the Tomie Ohtake Institute, in 2008.
+After living in New York for eleven years, Camila returned to Brazil in 2012 to join Bernardes Arquitetura.